-A revolutionary moment has occurred in the Russian medical and technological sector, opening new horizons in surgery - the world's first bioprinting surgery directly on the patient, conducted at the N.N.
+A revolutionary moment has occurred in the Russian medical and technological industry, opening new horizons in surgery - the world's first bioprinting surgery directly on the patient, performed at the N.N.
 Burdenko Main Military Clinical Hospital in Moscow.
 This step forward was made possible through the collaboration of doctors and specialists from the Institute of Biomedical Engineering at NUST MISIS.

-We have taken the first step into a future where surgeons will not just manipulate robotic systems, but robots will be fully-fledged autonomous participants in operations.
-A crucial precedent has been set for using a bioprinter to atraumatically close extensive acquired defects directly on the patient, without prior preparation of 3D models and without the need to implant pre-printed tissue equivalents.
+We have taken the first step into a future where surgeons will not just manipulate robotic systems, but robots will be full-fledged autonomous participants in operations.
+A crucial precedent has been set for using a bioprinter to atraumatically close extensive acquired defects directly on the patient without prior preparation of 3D models and without the need to implant pre-printed tissue equivalents.

 Fedor Senatov, Director of the Institute of Biomedical Engineering at NUST MISIS

-Bioprinter printing special "ink" - hydrogel with bio-cells from the patient's own bone marrow
+Bioprinter printing with special "ink" - a hydrogel with bio-cells from the patient's own bone marrow

-Bioprinter printing special "ink" - hydrogel with bio-cells from the patient's own bone marrow
+Bioprinter printing with special "ink" - a hydrogel with bio-cells from the patient's own bone marrow

-The surgery was performed using a unique bioprinter that combines a robotic arm, a bioprinting system, and computer vision.
+The surgery was performed using a unique bioprinter that combines a robotic manipulator - a "robotic arm", a bioprinting system, and computer vision.
 Institute Director Fedor Senatov shared details in an interview with RIA Novosti:

 The patient had an extensive wound in the shoulder and scapula area.
 The wound was deep, with a variable relief, which added particular complexity.
 The surgeon took the patient's own cells from the bone marrow.
 These cells were then mixed with a special collagen-based hydrogel that promotes tissue regeneration.